Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Resume-AzureRmRecoveryServicesAsrJob.md

 PS C:\> $currentJob = Resume-AzureRmRecoveryServicesAsrJob -Job $Job
 ```

-Resume the passed job in waiting or suspended state and returns the job for tracking.
+Resume the specified job if it is in a waiting or suspended state and return the updated ASR job object corresponding to the ASR job.

 ## PARAMETERS

 ### -Comments
-Specifies the comments for the job log.
+Comments for the job log.

 ```yaml
 Type: String